JetBrains/intellij-sdk-docs/intro/sdk_code_guidelines.md

   Set the attributes:
   * `email` omit this attribute.
   * `url` to the JetBrains Plugins Repository `"https://plugins.jetbrains.com"`
-* The remainder of the [plugin configuration elements](/basics/plugin_structure/plugin_configuration_file.md) should only appear if they are needed by a specific plugin.
+* The remainder of the [plugin configuration elements](/basics/plugin_structure/plugin_configuration_file.md) should only appear a specific plugin needs them.

 ## Testing
 IntelliJ Platform SDK code samples should be built and tested against the `since-build` version.